-In response to public comments regarding the originally proposed SSCA guidance document, the District revised the SSCA process.
-Based on data from the electronic IEP system, the District identified a group of students with disabilities who may have been adversely impacted by the specified procedures.
+To efficiently and effectively identify students with disabilities who may have been adversely impacted by the specified procedures, the District used data from the electronic IEP system (SSM).
 These students will be offered a Universal Enrichment Remedy (UER) without an SSCA meeting and without a detailed analysis of whether the student was adversely impacted.

-If the parent/guardian of a student identified by the District for a UER would like an SSCA meeting to discuss potential remedies, they may request such a meeting.
-The District has also identified a group of students who will automatically be offered an SSCA meeting.
-For any other student, the parent/guardian may request an SSCA meeting by emailing ssca@cps.edu or calling 773-553-1843.
-During the SSCA meeting, two questions will be answered:
+If the parent/guardian of a student identified by the District for a UER would like an SSCA meeting to discuss remedies beyond the UER, they may request such a meeting.
+Other parents/guardians, whose student was not identified for a UER, may also request an SSCA meeting by emailing ssca@cps.edu or calling 773-553-1843.
+During the SSCA meeting, two questions will be discussed and determined:

-- 1. Was the student denied/delayed services during the 2016-17 and/or 2017-18 school year(s) due to the identified procedural changes? - 2.
+- Was the student denied/delayed services during the 2016-17 and/or 2017 school year(s) due to the identified procedural changes? - 2.
 If the student was denied/delayed services, did the student make expected progress during the 2016-17 and/or 2017-18 school year(s) in light of their unique circumstances?